 • Retain their card for 2 years if their payment stops due to commencing employment of 30 hours or more per week, or due to employment income.

 Older benefit recipients (as defined earlier)

-• Retain their card for 26 weeks if their payment stops due to the person or their partner commencing employment, or due to employment income.
+• Retain their card for a further 26 weeks if their payment stops due to employment income.

 Parenting Payment (Single) recipients